ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 5. The TAM Broker receives the HTTP POST request, and calls the TAM's "ProcessConnect" API.

-6. The TAM generates an OTrP message (typically GetDeviceStateRequest is the first message) and passes it to the TAM Broker.
+6. The TAM generates an OTrP message (where typically GetDeviceStateRequest is the first message) and passes it to the TAM Broker.

 7. The TAM Broker sends an HTTP successful response with